jhuckaby/pixl-server-web/README.md

 ## Request Filters

 Filters allow you to preprocess a request, before any handlers get their hands on it.
 They can pass data through, manipulate it, or even interrupt and abort requests.
-Filters are attached to particular URIs or URI patterns, and multiple may applied to one request, depending on your rules.
+Filters are attached to particular URIs or URI patterns, and multiple may be applied to one request, depending on your rules.
 They can be asynchronous, and can also pass data between one another if desired.

 You can attach your own filter methods for intercepting and responding to certain incoming URIs.
 So for example, let's say we want to filter the URI `/api/add_user` before the handler gets it, and inject some custom data.
 To do this, call the `addURIFilter()` method and pass in the URI string, a name (for logging), and a callback function: